Galveston Bay Dolphin Research Program

 Working together for dolphin research and conservation on the Texas Gulf Coast.

-The GDRP is a collaboration between the Galveston Bay Foundation and the Environmental Institute of Houston at the University of Houston-Clear Lake.
+The GDRP was established in 2014 through a partnership by the Galveston Bay Foundation and the Environmental Institute of Houston at the University of Houston-Clear Lake.
+Over time, the program has grown into a larger collaborative initiative led by the Galveston Bay Foundation.

 Preserves and enhances Galveston Bay as a healthy and productive place for generations to come